JASMINETUFF/Good-Read-Me-Generator/README.md

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at JRSMXDEV@GMAIL.COM	.
-You can find more of my work at [Jasmine Tuff](https://github.com/Jasmine Tuff/).
+  If you have any questions about the repo, open an issue or contact me directly at test.
+You can find more of my work at [test](https://github.com/test/).